Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/OATHSampleCode.md

 any wired connections and cancel the wait for new connections.
 It will then present the `SettingsView` as a SwiftUI sheet.

-The `SettingsModel` is simpler since it will only retrieve the version number once when it appears and it does not handle YubiKeys being unplugged and plugged back again.
+The `Model` is simpler since it will only retrieve the version number once when it appears and it does not handle YubiKeys being unplugged and plugged back again.
 In this case we can use the `AnySmartCardConnection.connection()` function that will return any wired YubiKey that might be connected or, if no wired key is present it will start scanning for a NFC key.
 Once connected we create